Zoophlas/mechanicalmayhem/README.md

 # Mechanical Mayhem by Zuphlas AKA Zoophlas and DASY21

-This is a very very W.I.P. so please don't judge it to harshly :D I'm also just starting out in C# and my knowledge of it is still very basic
+Very W.I.P.
+Terraria mod made by Zuphlas (Zoophlas) and DASY21.
+We are just starting out in C# so if this progresses very slowly please don't judge :D